ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 The arithmetic sum `(+)` and equality comparison `(==)` functions require two parameters, but fixing the first one to e.g. a constant is equivalent to considering functions of the remaining number of arguments.
 This is an instance of _partial evaluation_, ubiquitous in Haskell and very powerful.

 > Haskell functions are "curried" by default.
-This means that N-ary functions (functions of N arguments) can be considered as taking arguments in sequence.
+This means that N-ary functions (functions of N arguments) can be considered as taking arguments in sequence, rather than all at once.

 > This enables _partial evaluation_, i.e. creating new functions of fewer arguments by fixing some in the original function.

 > This fundamental tool has many different uses, for example specializing a general function in a few different ways, by introducing very little additional syntax as we will see in the next sections.

-Operator sections are just shorthand for partial application of infix operators; however the usual caveats for non-commutative functions such as arithmetic division `/` apply:
+Operator sections are just shorthand for partial application of infix operators; however the usual caveats for non-commutative functions such as arithmetic division `/` apply; as the following snippet shows for numbers, ".. over two" and "two over .." have clearly different meanings.

 {% highlight haskell %}
 > (/2) 3